keptn-sandbox/keptn-service-template-go/README.md

 helm install -n keptn keptn-service-template-go chart/
 ```

-This should install the `keptn-service-template-go` together with a Keptn `distributor` into the `keptn` namespace, which you can verify using
+This should install the `keptn-service-template-go` into the `keptn` namespace, which you can verify using

 ```console
 kubectl -n keptn get deployment keptn-service-template-go -o wide